 - ACEScc uses logarithmic color encoding and has the advantage of making color grading tools feel much more like they do when working in a log space that many colorists prefer.

-- ACEScct is just like ACEScc, but adds a ‘toe’ to the encoding so that when using lift operations the response feels more similar to traditional log film scans.
-This quasi-logarithmic behavior is described as being more “milky,” or “foggier.”
-ACEScct was added with the ACES 1.03 specification and is meant as an alternative to ACEScc based on the feedback of many colorists.
+- ACEScct is just like ACEScc, but adds a ‘toe’ to the encoding.
+This means that lift operations respond similarly to traditional log film scans.
+This quasi-logarithmic behavior is described as being more milky, or foggier.
+ACEScct was added with the ACES 1.03 specification.
+It’s meant as an alternative to ACEScc based on the feedback of many colorists.

 - ACEScg utilizes linear color encoding and is designed for VFX/CGI artists so their tools behave more traditionally.

 While ACEScc, ACEScct and ACEScg and the transforms they use are what you’ll most often see when it comes to ACES, there are some additional terms you may encounter: